John C. Tolleson

 In 1989, John led a leveraged buyout of First USA and in 1992, he took the company public, listing it on the NYSE.
 Under his leadership, First USA grew from $400 million to $24.6 billion in credit card loans prior to its merger with Bank One Corporation in 1997.
 After the merger, John joined the board of Bank One and started The Tolleson Group.
 In 2000, he founded Tolleson Wealth Management.

-As Executive Chairman of Tolleson Wealth Management, John focuses on strategic planning, policy and investment services.
-John is a member of the firm’s Board of Directors as well as its Executive Committee.
+As Executive Chairman of Tolleson Wealth Management, John focuses on strategic planning, policy, and investment services.
+John is a member of the firm’s Board of Directors as well as its CEO Committee.
 He and his family continue to be significant clients of the firm.